SeifHesham2/Shell-Scripting-Projects/README.md

 **Description:** This script allows scheduling tasks using cron.
 It takes a schedule and a command as arguments and adds the task to the crontab.

 **Usage:** `./Task_Scheduler.sh 'schedule' 'command'`

+### 8. usage.sh
+# Server Health Monitoring Script

+## Introduction
+This script monitors the CPU and memory usage of your server and sends email alerts if certain thresholds are exceeded.

+## Prerequisites
+- This script requires `mpstat` for CPU monitoring and `free` for memory monitoring.
+- You need to have Python 3 installed on your system.

+## Installation
+1. Clone this repository to your server.
+2. Ensure the script has executable permissions: `chmod +x server_health_monitor.sh`.

+## Configuration
+- Set thresholds for CPU and memory usage in the script.
+- Provide your email address and password in the script for sending alerts.
+- Ensure that the path to the Python script for sending emails is correct.

+## Alerts
+- If CPU usage exceeds the threshold, an alert email will be sent.
+- If memory usage exceeds the threshold, an alert email will be sent.

+## Additional Information
+- The script logs CPU and memory usage to `/var/log/server_health.log`.
+- A Python script for sending email alerts is included in the `scripts` folder.

+### Note
+Make sure to replace `"path/to/python.py"` with the actual path to the Python script for sending emails.

+## Usage
+Run the script using sudo privileges: `sudo ./server_health_monitor.sh`.